ZuckermanLab/ModelExplorer/README.txt

 README.txt written by August George with help from Dr. Zuckerman.
 Proof-maker.prl written by Dr. Zuckerman and updated/modified by August George.
 Analyze-model.prl written by Dr. Zuckerman and updated/modified by August George.
-??Data-sort.prl (in progress) written by August George??

 Last updated: August 14, 2017

-TODO: rearrange sections and redo ToC, continue writing usage/assumptions, continue writing data in/out and files, METHODOLOGY, exapnd on introduction,  hdd requirements?, min specs?, graph script?
+TODO: rearrange sections and redo ToC, continue writing usage/assumptions, METHODOLOGY, exapnd on introduction,

 Table of Contents:
-1. Introduction
-2. Theory
-3. Requirements/Configuration
-4. Usage/Assumptions
-5. Files
-6. Data In/Out
-7. Analysis
-8. Bugs/Improvements
-9. CHANGE LOG
-10. Acknowledgements

 INTRODUCTION:

-This package includes: proof-maker, analyze-model, and data-sort(WIP).
+This package includes: proof-maker and analyze-model.

 This software was developed to investigate the behavior of cell membrane transporter proteins.
 Specficially, the programs creates an abastract state space representation of a transporter and then finds potential cycle pathways which optimize sugar